BrianHenryIE/GWT-BingMaps/README.md

 Quickstart
 ----

-1. Downlad [GwtBingMaps.jar](http://www.sortons.ie/gwt/gwtbingmaps20140506.jar), add it to your /war/WEB_INF/lib folder, and add it to your build path.
+Downlad [GwtBingMaps.jar](http://www.sortons.ie/gwt/gwtbingmaps20140506.jar), add it to your /war/WEB_INF/lib folder, and add it to your build path.

-Or if you're using Maven
+Or if you're using Maven:

-1. Clone this repository into your workspace using
+Clone this repository into your workspace using

     git clone https://github.com/BrianHenryIE/GwtBingMaps.git